JohnXLivingston/xmppjs-chat-bot/README.md

 Global configuration files are files containing some global options.
 You can load one or more such files.

+The bot automatically start connecting when the configuration file is loaded.

 Each file will create one bot instance.

 You can use multiple files, for example if you want to connect to multiple servers.